diegoew/gas_monitor/README.md

 While the sensors react very fast, they are not exclusively sensitive to just one type of gas.
 Therefore, readings might be skewed by other gases.

-### Program
+### Monitor software

 `read_sensors.py`
-- Optinally calibrates the sensors
+- Optinally calibrates the sensors (calculates Ro values)
   * Averages 50 samples in "clean air" to calculate RO for each sensor
 - Periodically reads sensor data from the ADC
-- Displays the raw data onto the screen
+- Displays the readings to standard output
-- Logs events and data to a file called: gas_readings.log
+- Logs events and data to a file
+- Stores readings to a local database
-- Optionally sends RO and raw data to website
+- Sends data to a server to be aggregated and displayed on the website

 ### Installation